-1. The school site committee shall monitor the progress of the disabled student and the effectiveness of the student's plan.
-The committee shall periodically determine whether the services are appropriate and necessary and whether the disabled student's needs are being met as adequately as the needs of nondisabled students.

-2. A reevaluation of the student's needs will be conducted before any subsequent significant change in placement.
+- The school site committee shall monitor the progress of the disabled student and the effectiveness of the student's plan.
+The committee shall periodically determine whether the services are appropriate and necessary and whether the disabled student's needs are being met as adequately as the needs of nondisabled students. - 2.
+A reevaluation of the student's needs will be conducted before any subsequent significant change in placement.
+At a minimum the plan should be reviewed annually to ensure accommodations are appropriate and meet the individual needs of the student's disability.